LiningZheng/Leetcode_Practice/38Count_and_say.md

 ```

 有点小卡

 the problem lies in the iteration model..

-after the middle case, think about the initial case :)
+after the middle case, think about the initial case. also keep in mind the meaning of each variable at the start of the iteration